-Italian Meringue Buttercream Recipe
+Homemade Italian Meringue Buttercream Frosting Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Whether you are a beginner when it comes to baking or consider yourself a culinary wizard, you will love this buttercream meringue.
-You can top cakes, cookies, and pastries and the result is pure perfection.
+Whether you are a beginner when it comes to baking or consider yourself a culinary wizard, you will love this Italian buttercream frosting.

 Craving more sweet goodness?
 Take a look at all my delicious desserts for inspiration.
 Hint…my tiramisu ice cream cake is one of the best things you’ll ever taste.